Harsh902/AI_Project/README.md

 ---

-## 📦 Dataset Overview
+## Dataset Overview

 - **CityPersons**: A pedestrian detection dataset based on the Cityscapes dataset.
 - **Annotations**: Includes ground-truth bounding boxes (GTBBox) for pedestrians and other categories.

 ---

+## Step 0: Basic Setup

+1. Python required: >=3.11.11
+2. Create a new project in your IDE of choice.
+3. Create a virtual environment in your project: https://docs.python.org/3/library/venv.html
+4. Clone this project
+5. Install the requirements from the requirements.txt : `pip install -r /path/to/requirements.txt`

-## 📁 Step 1: Download CityPersons Dataset
+## Step 1: Download CityPersons Dataset

-CityPersons is not freely available.
-To download:
+To download Citypersons:

 1. Register at: [https://www.cityscapes-dataset.com/login/](https://www.cityscapes-dataset.com/login/)
 2. After login, go to: [https://www.cityscapes-dataset.com/dataset-overview/#citypersons](https://www.cityscapes-dataset.com/dataset-overview/#citypersons)